-David is a white collar defense attorney and trial litigator who counsels companies, executives, and high-level professionals in complex business investigations, government enforcement actions and related criminal and civil cases.
-He has successfully represented clients in the financial services sector and other industries in courts and before the DOJ, SEC, FINRA, and Commodity Futures Trading Commission (CFTC), as well as state regulatory agencies and grand juries.
-In his 26 years of practice, he has tried 20 federal criminal and civil cases, almost all to juries that returned verdicts.
-He has received accolades from multiple national publications, including being named American Lawyer Litigation Daily’s Lawyer of the Week; a Law 360 “Legal Lion;” a Law 360 “MVP” for White Collar/Enforcement 2017 (one of six lawyers nationwide to receive the honor); and to the National Law Journal’s list of White Collar/Regulatory & Compliance Trailblazers (2018).
+Forbes magazine recently called David “one of the top white collar attorneys in the country.”
+David is a Chambers-ranked trial litigator who counsels companies, executives, and high-level professionals in complex white collar and business investigations, government enforcement actions and related criminal and civil cases.
+He has successfully represented clients in the financial services sector and other industries in courts and before the DOJ, SEC, FINRA, and Commodity Futures Trading Commission (CFTC), as well as state regulatory agencies, federal grand juries and union arbitration panels.
+In his 31 years of practice, he has tried 20 federal criminal and civil cases, almost all to juries that returned verdicts, and achieved remarkable victories in several high-profile matters.
+In addition to being recognized by Chambers USA, he has been named American Lawyer Litigation Daily’s Lawyer of the Week; a Law 360 “Legal Lion;” a Law 360 “MVP” for White Collar/Enforcement; and to the National Law Journal’s list of White Collar/Regulatory & Compliance Trailblazers in both 2018 and 2020.

-Because of the highly sensitive, typically confidential nature of his practice, most of David’s greatest successes are never publicly reported.
+Because of the highly sensitive, often confidential nature of his practice, many of David’s greatest successes are never publicly reported.
 David’s focus, whenever possible, is on strategic, early efforts to persuade government and regulatory authorities not to file any charges at all against his clients.
-He has successfully headed off potential enforcement actions against business leaders in a broad range of industries, including all varieties of financial services (securities and commodities trading and sales, banking, investment entities, and hedge funds), automobile manufacturing and sales, professional sports agency, pharmaceuticals and high technology.
-Areas of his focus, both inside and out of government, have included securities and bank fraud, tax and insurance fraud, cybercrime, data security, international anti-corruption law (including FCPA), along with Bank Secrecy Act (BSA) and anti-money laundering (AML) compliance.
+He has successfully headed off potential enforcement actions against business leaders in a broad range of industries, including all varieties of financial services (securities and commodities trading and sales, banking, investment entities, cryptocurrency and hedge funds), automobile manufacturing and sales, professional sports agency, pharmaceuticals and high technology.
+Areas of his focus, both inside and out of government, have included securities and bank fraud, tax and insurance fraud, cybercrime, data security, international anti-corruption law (including FCPA), along with Bank Secrecy Act (BSA), anti-money laundering (AML) compliance, and defense of obstruction of justice allegations.

 David has handled numerous evidentiary hearings and federal and state appellate arguments in criminal and civil matters, both in and out of government.
-His courtroom successes include a 2016 trial victory in federal court in Arizona, in which he defeated a claim against his client, Marvel Entertainment, that it stole a patent holder’s design for a well-known Spider-Man role play web-shooting toy.
+His courtroom successes include a 2016 trial victory in federal court in Arizona for his client, Marvel Entertainment, in which he defeated a claim that Marvel stole a patent holder’s design for a well-known Spider-Man role-play web-shooting toy.

-David has been recognized by New York Super Lawyers in Criminal Defense: White Collar, Business Litigation, from 2011-2017.
-He was also recognized in Best Lawyers in America for Criminal Defense: White Collar, 2013-2018 and Commercial Litigation, 2016-2018.
+David has also been recognized by New York Super Lawyers in Criminal Defense: White Collar from 2011-2022.
+He has also been recognized in Best Lawyers in America: Commercial Litigation and Criminal Defense: White-Collar (2013-2023).

 Between 1999 and 2009, David served as an Assistant US Attorney in the criminal division of the Southern District of New York, serving as a lead prosecutor on numerous complex white collar investigations and prosecutions, federal criminal jury trials, and Second Circuit appeals.
 As a member of that office's Securities and Commodities Fraud Task Force between 2005 and 2009, David investigated and prosecuted a wide variety of securities industry-related matters, including accounting fraud schemes, market manipulation, insider trading, and investment adviser fraud.
 Between 2002 and 2005, as a member of that office's Major Crimes Unit and a Computer Hacking and Intellectual Property (CHIPs) prosecutor, David handled complex fraud prosecutions involving computer technology attacks, data security, and intellectual property theft, as well as crimes involving corporate insurance, bank, tax, and investment fraud.